ashley-koh/promojio-server/README.md

 ## Usage

-Use this function to get JSON from URL
+Use this function to get JSON from URL (not complete)
 ```java
 public static JSONObject getJSONObjectFromURL(String urlString) throws IOException, JSONException {
     HttpURLConnection urlConnection = null;